piotrkulpinski/chapman/README.md

   // Choose whether you want to generate SVG icon sprite or not "svgIcons": true,

-  // List of all targets where Hawker will compile source files.
+  // List of all targets where Chapman will compile source files.
   // You can also specify which tasks will be invoked for each target.
   "targets": [
     {